named-data/ndn-js/README.md

 You can add interest selectors.
 For example, this uses 1 to select the "rightmost" child (latest version):
-ndn:/ndn/ucla.edu/apps/ndn-js-test/hello.txt?ndn.ChildSelector=1&key=value#ref
+ndn:/ndn/edu/ucla/remap/ndn-js-test/howdy.txt?my=query&ndn.ChildSelector=1&key=value#ref

 The browser loads the latest version and changes the address to:
-ndn:/ndn/ucla.edu/apps/ndn-js-test/hello.txt?ndn.ChildSelector=1&key=value#ref
+ndn:/ndn/edu/ucla/remap/ndn-js-test/howdy.txt/%FD%052%A1%EA_%89?my=query&key=value#ref

 The child selector was used and removed.
-Note that the other non-ndn query values and ref "?key=value#ref" are still present, in case they are needed by the web application.
+Note that the other non-ndn query and ref "?key=value#ref" are still present, in case they are needed by the web application.

 The following selector keys are supported: